 Be cautious not to give your plants too many nitrates.
 They burn carbohydrates and reduce brix.
 Too many nitrates will result in large cells with thin cell walls, which attract pests.
-If your goal is to increase brix, use minimal bottled fertilizers.
+If your goal is to increase brix, use minimal synthetic, bottled fertilizers.
 Their salts can disrupt the soil environment and the microbes that live there.

 It is not overly complicated to create the soil that produces a high brix.
 Following a few good soil practices will deliver a delicious reward.

 This article was first published in the November 2016 issue of Maximum Yield Magazine.